agiledev-students-spring2023/final-project-quizverse/README.md

 Several sets of instructions are included in this repository.
 They should each be treated as separate assignments with their own due dates and sets of requirements.

+1. See the [App Map & Wireframes](instructions-0a-app-map-wireframes.md) and [Prototyping](./instructions-0b-prototyping.md) instructions for the requirements of the initial user experience design of the app.

 1. Delete the contents of this file and replace with the contents of a proper README.md, as described in the [project setup instructions](./instructions-1a-project-setup.md)

 1. See the [Sprint Planning instructions](instructions-1b-sprint-planning.md) for the requirements of Sprint Planning for each Sprint.